The Newberry Library's Edward E. Ayer Collection

 Ayer librarian Analú Lopez will also speak to CAGGNI specifically about some recent collaborations the library has been doing with Indigenous communities.

 Analú María López (Guachichil/Xi'úi) is the Ayer Librarian and Assistant Curator of American Indian and Indigenous Studies at the Newberry Library.
 As the Ayer Librarian and Assistant Curator, she helps steward the Indigenous studies collection while guiding library users through, connecting them with, and interpreting materials linked to the Indigenous Studies collection.
 She is interested in uplifting historically underrepresented and marginalized Indigenous narratives dealing with identity, language, and decolonization.
 She is also passionate about intentional community collaborations for access to materials within colonial institutions, and the preservation, revitalization, and instruction of Indigenous languages.
 She holds a Master of Library and Information Sciences with a certificate in Archives and Cultural Heritage Resources and Services from Dominican University and a Bachelor of Arts in Photography with a minor in Latin-American Studies from Columbia College Chicago.
 Mrs. López began her career with the Newberry in 2004.
 After working for other libraries and museums in Chicago for 13 years, Mrs. López returned to the library in her current role in September 2017.

 About Matt Rutherford

 Presentation Style: Remote Hybrid.
 The presenters will be joining us remotely via Zoom from the Newberry Library.
-If you live in the Northern Illinois area, we will be booking Schaumburg library for our CAGGNI gathering.
+If you live in the Northern Illinois area, we have booked Palatine Library for this CAGGNI gathering.
 We encourage you to join us for the best experience.

 Members, Please Note.
 This meeting will be followed by CAGGNI's Colonial SIG, which will work on what we might find in the collection to advance our own research.
 Please come with suggested look ups that will help advance our research.